 The Husband did not abide by the terms of that court order.
 The Husband did not pay the £5,500 he had promised to pay towards the Wife’s costs.
 He paid £1,150 of child maintenance for three months and then paid dwindling amounts.

 The Husband wrote to the court to explain why he had reduced the payments.
 One of the reasons was that the child had spent a month with him, and consequently did not consider that the mother had need of the money that month.
 The judge considered that the Husband had a “profound misunderstanding of obligations under an order of a court of law”.
 He was content that all of the debt could be enforced either under the Debtors Act, or within the terms of the punishment awarded against the debtor.

 The judge concluded “I impose a sentence on him of fourteen days’ imprisonment, the warrant in respect of which will be suspended provided that within 28 days he pays the following sums: “£4,100 of arrears of child periodical payments; £5,500 in relation to the agreed prior costs; £100 court fee; £500 unused conduct money; and the wife’s costs of this application, which I summarily assess in the sum of £3,613.
 A total of £13,813.”

-*Migliaccio v Migliaccio EWHC 1055 (Fam)Get Expert Advice You can call us on 01908 904064 or email: email@example.com for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+*Migliaccio v Migliaccio EWHC 1055 (Fam)Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+We offer free, no obligation, telephone consultations for qualifying individuals.
+If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
 Copyright 2013-2019 Rainscourt Law LLP.
 All rights reserved.